 This article is about Construction Insurance, it isn’t about chefs.
 You’re not going to get some delicious recipes or kitchen tips to stun your family and guests.
 What we are going to give you, however, are 2 business lessons that come from chefs but are also relevant for contractors.

 And, before you go thinking that this is just a cut-and-paste article, it isn’t.
 The advice you’re getting here is from insurance experts at Farmer Brown.
-We have been in business over 20 years – that’s a whole lot of knowledge and experience.
-We also are proud to have an A+ rating with the Better Business Bureau.
+We’ve been in business over 20 years – that’s a whole lot of knowledge and experience.
+We’re also proud to have an A+ rating with the Better Business Bureau.
 We also have thousands of 5 star reviews from satisfied customers.

 The dangers of the job